Author Archives: Brent

 Word to the Future

 It was a great morning presenting at WordCamp Sydney.
 Thanks to everyone in the audience who allowed me talk about my three favourite topics – WordPress, the future & Deloreans.
-Or for a nicer experience, checkout the slides on SpeakerDeck.
-WordPress.com … Continue reading
+View the 2 years of WordPress Code visualisation here.

 Posted in WordCamp, WordPress | Tagged , , | 3 Comments